Charlie Swan (horse trainer): Istabraq

-He will be forever associated with the legendary gelding Istabraq on which he rode to victory 23 times over hurdles including three consecutive renewals of the Champion Hurdle (1998 to 2000), four Irish Champion Hurdles (1998–2001) and big race wins at Aintree, Leopardstown and Punchestown.
+He is usually associated with the gelding Istabraq on which he rode to victory 23 times over hurdles including three consecutive renewals of the Champion Hurdle (1998 to 2000), four Irish Champion Hurdles (1998–2001) and race wins at Aintree, Leopardstown and Punchestown.
 He won the 1997 Royal and Sun Alliance Hurdle when sent off a 6/5 fav.
 Istabraq sweated up badly before the race and Charlie rode a masterful race, getting him settled at the very back of a large field, then resisting the urge to make up ground going uphill before battling to victory by a length.
 In 1998 it was more straightforward as Istabraq won the Champion Hurdle going right away up the hill to win by 12 lengths.
 He confirmed his superiority by winning again in 1999 and 2000.
 He was the ante post favourite for the 2001 Champion Hurdle, but the Foot and Mouth outbreak caused the 2001 festival to be abandoned.
 Despite just one unconvincing run and plenty of rumours about Istabraq's fitness before Cheltenham, there was still a late flood of money for the great horse in 2002.
 But Istabraq was never right and Charlie had to pull him up in front of the stands.
 Nevertheless, both horse and rider were given a tremendous ovation by the crowd.